 People want to know more about us and I kind of understand that.

 My wife’s name is Janice.
-We have a cute little daughter named Adilene Grace who we couldn’t be more proud of.
+We have a cute little daughter named Adilene Grace and a handsome little baby boy named Elliot Adrian.

 I struggle with being as outgoing as my wife.
 After all before God pointed me in her direction, I was planning on intentionally becoming a hermit in Alaska (I even bought land on the Kenai Peninsula).
 I was going to sit in front of a crackling fire with my feet slipped into rabbit fur moccasins while writing kid’s books, or maybe short, scathing political tirades that no one would publish.
 My A-frame, off the grid cabin would be overlooking a small stream framed by pine trees and the occasional moose or lost hillbilly.
 God, however, had bigger plans for my life and I’m glad he did (in retrospect).